2100, Program Authorization and Services

 Recertification – The process of rescreening and determining eligibility for the next year.

-Referral – The process of directing or redirecting (as a medical case or a person) to an appropriate specialist or agency for information, help or treatment.
+Referral – The process of directing or redirecting, as a medical case or a person, to an appropriate specialist or agency for information, help or treatment.

-Telehealth Service – A health service, other than a telemedicine medical service, delivered by a health professional licensed, certified or otherwise entitled to practice in this state and acting within the scope of the health professional’s license, certification or entitlement to a patient at a different physical location than the health professional using telecommunications or information technology.
+Telehealth Service – A health service, other than a telemedicine medical service, delivered by a health professional licensed, certified or otherwise entitled to practice in this state and acting within the scope of the health professional’s license, certification or entitlement to a client at a different physical location than the health professional using telecommunications or information technology.

 Treatment – Any specific procedure used for the cure, or the improvement, of a disease or pathological condition.